mumuki/mulang/README.md

 (Try Expression [(Pattern, Expression)] Expression)
 ```

-#### Semantics

-Generic try expression, composed by a body, a list of exception-handling patterns and statments, and a finally expression

 #### Example

 ### `Raise`

+> Generic raise expression, like a throw or raise statament, composed by the raised expression

 #### Syntax